-Dr. Amelia Hopper and her team are committed to providing you with professional, compassionate care in a personal, family-friendly environment.
+Dr. Amelia Hopper, a Jenks Dentist, and her team are committed to providing you with professional, compassionate care in a personal, family-friendly environment.

 Flossing reduces the number of bacteria in your mouth.
 There are millions of these microscopic creatures feeding on food particles left on your teeth.
 These bacteria live in plaque which can be removed by flossing.
 Brushing your teeth gets rid of some of the bacteria in your mouth.
 Flossing gets rid of the bacteria the toothbrush can’t reach.

 Always spend two to three minutes brushing your teeth.
 It takes that long to get rid of the bacteria that destroy tooth enamel.
 Do not brush too hard.
 It takes very little pressure to remove bacteria and plaque.
 Floss at least once a day.
 Flossing is the only way to get bacteria from between your teeth.

 Many diseases of the teeth and surrounding tissues cannot be seen when the dentist examines the mouth.
 An X-ray examination may reveal: